whoisxmlapi/bestwhois/README.txt

   • The program is written in series 3 Python, so it has to be installed on your system to run.
 It has been tested with version >= 3.6.
-  • It depends also on the pygments, argparse, and urllib (or urllib2) packages.
+  • It depends also on the pygments, argparse, and requests packages.
 You may install these with the package manager of your OS (e.g. apt), or using Python's package manager, 'pip', by doing ┌────
-  │ pip3 install pygments
+  │ pip3 install pygments argparse requests
   └────
   in your shell or Windows command line.
 If you want to query for domains with national characters with Unicode encoding, you also need